thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 To quit the `man` page and return to the shell, press the `q` key.

-### Practice
+### Exercise

-With the `man` command, spend 3 minutes discovering new flags for the `ls` command.
+With the `man` command, spend three minutes discovering new flags for the `ls` command.
 Try out different combinations of flags to see what they do.
 For each flag you try, make a prediction about the effect it will have.
 After trying it, review your prediction.

 Were you right?
 If not, in what way were you wrong?
 What happened that surprised you?
-These sorts of surprises are the seeds of learning.
-Treasure them.
+These sorts of surprises are the seeds of learning so treasure them.

 **TIP:** http://explainshell.com/ is a great resource for understanding [complex shell commands](http://explainshell.com/explain?cmd=ls+-hal).